MahmoudHegazi/postgresql-admin/README.md

 ### How to use
 1. install library using command ```pip install postgresql-admin```
-2. import postgresql_admin model at your __init__ file and provide app to pgAdmin class
+2. from postgresql_admin module import pgAdmin class at your __init__ file and provide app to pgAdmin class, and postgresql credentials
 3. start your python app ```python __init__.py``` or ```flask run``` or as the way required to start your flask app.
 4. visit endpoint /postgresql-admin